GigaSpaces-ProfessionalServices/gs-dev-training/README.md

 a.
 Make sure you set the merchantAccountId property with a proper value <br />
     (Hint: search for an increment variable named merchantAccountId in the MerchantFeeder class. <br />
 b.
-Deploy BillBuddy_Space to the Integrated Processing Unit Container
+Run BillBuddy_Space as Integrated Processing Unit Container
     using intellij run configuration. <br />
 c.
 Run BillBuddyAccountFeeder. <br />
 d.
 Validate that Users, Merchant and Contract are being written into the space